 - Personally, I recommend using a dark cooking chocolate that is a little less than 70%.
 70% definitely works here, but I prefer my brownies to err on the sweeter rather than darker side.
 I use chocolate that is roughly 50%.

-- You must beat the eggs into the melted butter and sugar for 5-10 minutes on a medium-high speed.
-This creates a meringue-like crust on the brownies, which is responsible for that smooth, crackly surface we know and love.
+- Beating the eggs and sugar for 5-10 minutes on a medium-high speed helps create a meringue-like crust on the brownies. which is responsible for that smooth, crackly surface we know and love.
 You can overbeat – it will result on a bubbly (but still crackly) top.
-The mixture is ready when it’s lighter, thicker and fluffy looking.

 - Wait until the brownies are cool before eating.
 Everything melds together, and you minimise the risk of eating an oily brownie.
 They are also much easier to slice when cool.
 This FOOD 52 feed suggests making them the night before, which I’m inclined to agree with.
 I also recommend keeping them in the fridge.

-- Make sure your eggs are room temperature!!!
-Always!!!
+- Make sure your eggs are room temperature

 - You could use hazelnut meal as a substitute for almond meal, if you like.